China's 'mini-Hong Kong' eyes Internet access, shrugs off Shanghai threat

 The news is in line with a formal policy blueprint announced by China's state council, or cabinet, for Qianhai in June last year that said "a dedicated channel for international communication in Qianhai shall be supported to satisfy the needs for international communications of the enterprises in the zone".

-Qianhai, dubbed a "mini-Hong Kong", has attracted about 1,700 companies - about 70 percent related to financial services - with registered capital of 200 billion yuan ($23 billion) as of mid-September.
+Qianhai, dubbed a "mini-Hong Kong", has attracted about 1,700 companies - about 70 percent related to financial services - with registered capital of 200 billion yuan as of mid-September.

-There are 20 Fortune 500 companies registered in Qianhai, including HSBC, Hang Seng Bank and Standard Chartered.
+There are 20 Fortune 500 companies registered in Qianhai, including HSBC (HSBA.L), Hang Seng Bank (0011.HK) and Standard Chartered (STAN.L).

 But few details about incentives and policies within the zone, and the prospect of similar districts in Shanghai and elsewhere in China, have made some investors cautious.